micmejia/bible-dump/NKJV/Ezekiel/Ezek 19.md

 He roved among the lions, And became a young lion; He learned to catch prey; He devoured men.

 ###### 7
-[^a]He knew their desolate places, And laid waste their cities; The land with its fullness was desolated By the noise of his roaring.
+He knew their desolate places, And laid waste their cities; The land with its fullness was desolated By the noise of his roaring.

 ###### 8
 Then the nations set against him from the provinces on every side, And spread their net over him; He was trapped in their pit.

 ###### 9
-They put him in a cage with [^b]chains, And brought him to the king of Babylon; They brought him in nets, That his voice should no longer be heard on the mountains of Israel.
+They put him in a cage with chains, And brought him to the king of Babylon; They brought him in nets, That his voice should no longer be heard on the mountains of Israel.

 ###### 10
-'Your mother _was_ like a vine in your [^c]bloodline, Planted by the waters, Fruitful and full of branches Because of many waters.
+'Your mother _was_ like a vine in your bloodline, Planted by the waters, Fruitful and full of branches Because of many waters.

 ###### 11
 She had strong branches for scepters of rulers.
-She towered in stature above the thick branches, And was seen in her height amid the [^d]dense foliage.
+She towered in stature above the thick branches, And was seen in her height amid the dense foliage.

 ###### 12
 But she was plucked up in fury, She was cast down to the ground, And the east wind dried her fruit.
 Her strong branches were broken and withered; The fire consumed them.